-Casio is announcing the G-Shock MTG-B1000 at Baselworld 2018, though a release date has not been decided on so we may not see it on the market for a while.
-The solar-powered MTG-B1000 introduces Bluetooth connectivity to the MT-G line and has a more rounded body than previous MT-G models.
-While constantly going bigger and bigger in recent years, Casio has taken a reductive approach to the new design with a smaller exterior but retaining some signature elements.
-It looks similar to the previous MT-G models, yet different, with more emphasis on the face of the watch.
-This is an interesting new look for a luxury G-Shock and one that adds a new dimension of style.
-While the previous MT-G watches were known for their stainless steel bands, Casio is using soft urethane bands for the new models.
+Casio first announced the G-Shock MTG-B1000 at Baselworld 2018.
+The solar-powered MTG-B1000 introduces Bluetooth connectivity to the MT-G line and has a more rounded exterior than previous MT-G models.
+While constantly going bigger and bigger in recent years, Casio has taken a reductive approach to the MTG-B1000 with a smaller and slimmer exterior while retaining some signature elements like the round face and front screws.
+It looks similar to the previous MT-G models, yet quite different as if whole areas of the watch have been removed.
+This is a distinctive new look for a luxury G-Shock and one that adds a new dimension of style and comfort.
+While the previous MT-G watches were known for their stainless steel bands, Casio is using soft urethane bands for these models.

-The MTG-B1000-1A (pictured below) has a silver stainless steel body and black band.
-The MTG-B1000B-1A has a black IP body and black resin band.
+The MTG-B1000-1A (left) has a silver stainless steel body and a black band.
+The MTG-B1000B-1A (right) has a black IP body and a black resin band.
 The MTG-B1000B-1A4 has a black IP body and red resin band.

 G-Shock MTG-B1000 Promotional Video:

 Shop for G-Shock: New Releases at Amazon | Best G-Shock Watches | Buying Guides | Specs Catalog

 I have a mtg b1000 with a resin band.
 I would like to upgrade the band to a metal band

 Can you let me know what band I need.
 I have the stainless steel model

 If you have the MTG-B1000-1A, then your main option would be to use the band from the MTG-B1000D-1A, which is silver stainless steel on the outside with a red resin layer on the inside.